 YouTube content covers a wide range of topics and it can be an excellent platform for your company to share its unique expertise with a captive audience.
 Take a moment to think of the creative YouTube videos that still stand out in your memory and you’ll understand why YouTube is such a valuable marketing platform.
-We’ll talk about some effective YouTube marketing strategies that you could experiment with a moment.
-First, let’s start by defining talking about what YouTube marketing can do for your brand.
+We’ll talk about some effective YouTube marketing strategies that you could experiment with in a moment.
+First, let’s start by defining and talking about what YouTube marketing can do for your brand.

 What is YouTube marketing?

 YouTube marketing is a great way to promote a product, brand, or service online.
 YouTube marketing usually includes the following elements:

 Marketing your business on YouTube is easier when you’re creative about it.
 Even so, there are still some standard rules you should follow.
 For starters, whether you’re a small business owner or a large corporation, you must create content that your target customers want.

 Why should YouTube be part of your PR & marketing strategy?

 1) Gives you access to a large, captive audience

 There is little doubt that YouTube has a massive user base that is just waiting for fresh content to consume.
 It’s easy to assume that YouTube only offers this kind of access for B2C brands but that is far from the truth.
 In reality, YouTube is currently ranked as the fourth most effective B2B marketing channel, trailing only email marketing, LinkedIn, and print.
 If you’re a B2B marketer, the ROI you generate from your YouTube channel will only increase as user preference for video grows.
 Your brand can reach the target market and increase brand awareness and reach by actively posting on YouTube.
 With such a massive audience consuming content on the platform, YouTube should be included in the social media strategy of every B2B marketer.